 Carnival Spirit At The Sazarac House Series

 The Sazerac House Carnival Events Series will include:

 What is Carnival season without king cake and boozy beverages?
 Join us as we explore the history and craft of king cake and carnival cocktails and let’s toast to Mardi Gras with perfect pairings for carnival gatherings.
 Hosted by our Sazerac House Bar Experts and Bywater Bakery.
 Price: $30 per person

-All Carnival festivities are usually accompanied by drinks, some complicated, some simple, but all tied to the spirit of Carnival.
-Hear how New Orleanians have been drinking during Carnival for the past 300 years.
+o Few visitors realize that Carnival is not merely a day or a weekend, but a season, stretching from January 6th (Twelfth Night) until Fat Tuesday, the day before Lent begins.
+New Orleanians celebrate throughout the season, hosting friends to watch parades, making costumes, and attending balls.
+All of these festivities are usually accompanied by drinks, some complicated, some simple, but all tied to the spirit of Carnival.
+Join us to learn how New Orleanians have been drinking during Carnival for the past 300 years.
 Hosted by Drinks Historian Elizabeth Pearce.
 Price: $30 per person

 About the Sazerac House

 Standing proudly in a historic building at the corner of Canal and Magazine, and just a short stroll from the original 1850s era Sazerac Coffeehouse, the Sazerac House is an immersive exploration of the spirited culture of New Orleans.
 Featuring three floors of interactive exhibits across 48,000 square feet, including private event venues, an on-site Sazerac Rye distillery, and Peychaud’s Bitters production facility, the Sazerac House welcomes visitors to experience New Orleans history through the stories of its cocktails.
 For more information on the Sazerac House, please visit www.sazerachouse.com.